 The early dawn was stunning with a fiery red/orange sky over the snow covered mountains.

 We eventually reached the magnificent Amalia Glacier.
 Amalia Glacier, also known as Skua Glacier, is a tidewater glacier located in Bernardo O’Higgins National Park on the edge of the Sarmiento Channel.
 The glacier originates in the Southern Patagonian Ice Field.
 From 1945 to 1986, its terminus retreated 7 km (4.3 mi), being, along with the recession of the O’Higgins Glacier, the most dramatic retreat of the glaciers of the mentioned ice-field during that period.
 The glacier partially surrounds Reclus volcano and erodes the northern flank of it.

-We passed the old wreck of the SS Leonor in the Smith Channel.
+We passed the old wreck of the SS Leonor in the Smyth Channel.
 She sank on her maiden voyage in 1964.
 The ship was built as transport for the U.S. Navy and configured for 575 crew and 1740 passengers.
 Her military career took place in the Pacific carrying troops and wounded.
 At the time of the accident she was travelling from Rio de Janeiro to Vancouver (Canada), under the command of Captain Donald Johnson and governed by the Chilean pilot Ernest Ruiz Muñoz.
 She hit a reef at SW of Isabel Island, then drifted to Adelaide island where she laid on the starboard side.
 Shipwreck attributed to a navigational error.
 All passengers and hands were rescued.

 Passionate Photographer ….
 Lost in Asia